Fnvss/Universal_Cart_Extension/README.md

-# Cryon Cart – Universal Shopping Cart Extension
+# Universal Shopping Cart Extension

-A modern, privacy-first Chrome extension by Cryon.ai for managing your shopping cart across any website.
+A modern, privacy-first Chrome extension for managing your shopping cart across any website.
 Organize items into folders, track prices, and enjoy a sleek, futuristic UI—all with your data stored locally.

 ---